braaannigan/braaannigan.github.io/_posts/2021-01-01-jpo-overall.md

 I'm doing this to see if we can identify longer-term changes in oceanography that are not obvious except to those who experienced the changes first-hand.
 I'm also trying to understand whether an NLP-based approach can generate any additional insight for a very quantiative environmental science.

+Comments on this series are welcome: you can tweet me [@braaannigan](https://twitter.com/braaannigan).
+Thank you to Baylor Fox-Kemper for some comments on an early version.

 The data I use are the titles and abstracts from every issue of JPO along with year of publication.
 This gives almost 7800 articles.
 Once I exclude articles that are replies, editorials, comments etc. or are simply missing their abstract I have a final dataset of 7400 articles.
 As I am focusing on text I do not use other data such as authors, affiliations or citations.
 This may be worth coming back to later on.